ben10pedrin/shopify-logistics/README.md

 npm run dev
 ```

-Note: make sure you are carefull with typos, string validation and error handling was omitted for simplicity sake
+Note: make sure you are carefull with typos, string validation and error handling were omitted for simplicity sake

 > Tested on node v17.3.0 and npm 8.3.0